 The Maine State Animal is... the moose!
-Maine's Department of Inland Fisheries and Wildlife estimates there are about 76,000 of these hulking, spindly-legged creatures sauntering around the state, and boy can they eat.
-A typical moose consumes 71 pounds of food (mostly plants) a day!
+Maine's Department of Inland Fisheries and Wildlife estimates there are 50,000 to 70,000 of these hulking, spindly-legged creatures sauntering around the state, and boy can they eat.
+A typical moose consumes 50 to 60 pounds of food (mostly plants) a day!
 Do the math!
 Or, forget the calculator and pack a pair of binoculars: Moose are fascinating to observe.

 Acadia National Park

-One of Maine's claims to fame is its 47.000-acre national park: the first national park established east of the Mississippi River.
-Acadia National Park is a visual marvel and one of New England's most visited national parks.
+One of Maine's claims to fame is its 47,000-acre national park: the first national park established east of the Mississippi River.
+Acadia National Park in Bar Harbor is a visual marvel and one of New England's most visited national parks.
 Opportunities for recreation in the park range from challenging hiking, biking, and climbing to leisurely scenic driving and horse-drawn carriage tours.
-And a stop at the Jordan Pond House for popovers is a must.
+And a stop at the Jordan Pond House for popovers is one of the musts.